Supporting Legal Innovation and Transformation

 For many years, we published The Cable.
-The early Cable was a calendar of events and announcements about the growing movement.
+The early Cable was an emailed calendar of events and announcements about the growing movement.
 Originally about four pages of information, the growing movement soon exceeded 16 pages of conferences, teleclasses, seminars, jobs, and announcements.
 A valuable contribution to the community, it took days to assemble and edit and burned out several board members who volunteered to edit and post it.
 Former President Jeanne Fahey was a dedicated editor and consolidated of the Cable for many issues.
 The Cable was the early inspiration for founder, Kim Wright’s website, www.cuttingedgelaw.com.

 In 2011, when the International Alliance of Holistic Lawyers folded, leaders Laura Parrett Davenport and Gretchen Duhaime joined the board.